 Is Kratom Legal in Kansas?

-Governor Laura Kelly signed House Bill 2365 on April 10, 2026, designating kratom and 7-OH kratom related substances as Schedule I controlled substances, effectively banning their sale and possession in Kansas, with an effective date of July 1, 2026.
+House Bill 2365 was signed into law by Governor Laura Kelly on April 10, 2026, which amends the Uniform Controlled Substances Act to classify 7-OH kratom related substances as Schedule I controlled substances, effective July 1, 2026.

 Update History